14 DAYS ●

 Shanghai is China’s great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th-century temples.
-Today’s explorations include the classical Yu Garden, a stop in the old town, and the fine arts and antiquities of the Shanghai Museum.
-Follow the age-old silk production process at the Silk Museum, from the cultivation of silkworms up to creating the final piece.
+Today’s explorations include the classical Yu Garden, a stop in the old town, and follow the age-old silk production process at the Silk Museum, from the cultivation of silkworms up to creating the final piece.
 Later admire the magnificent colonial architecture with a stroll along the Bund and view the city from the Huangpu River on a panoramic cruise.
 The skyscrapers and glimmering lights are a sight to behold, Shanghai is unlike any other city in the world.
 Tonight you will sample traditional cuisine.

 Take the morning to see the sights of the ultramodern Pudong area of the city with its sci-fi skyscrapers.
 Later fly to Wuhan and continue by coach to Yichang where you will board the Yangtze River Cruise vessel.

 A man-made marvel, the Three Gorges Dam showcases this massive feat of engineering.
 But as we cruise upstream nature takes over, revealing some of the world’s most dramatic scenery including the Three Gorges themselves.
 Over the next three days, prepare for one breathtaking panorama

 after another.
 Take a side trip to the attractive Goddess or Shennong Stream and enjoy shore excursions to the Ghost City of Fengdu or Shibaozhai.